Destro786/Student-s-DataBase/README.md

 # Student-s-DataBase
-A Simple Database Management System
+A Simple Database Management System.
-Things Done in this project....
+THIS IS COMPLETELY A CUI BASED PROJECT.

+Realworld Problem :-

-There is a instituition where there are 11 computers and classes are taken daily So here the program is intended to manage and keep all the records of the students studying there...
+There is a computer instituition where there are 11 computers and classes are held daily.
+Here the program is intended to manage and keep all the records of the students studying there...
-EACH STUDENTS GETS TWO CLASSES IN A WEEK...ONE MIGHT DO A SINGLE CLASS IN A WEEK The program works like this....
+EACH STUDENTS GETS TWO CLASSES IN A WEEK...ONE MIGHT DO A SINGLE CLASS IN A WEEK

+The program works like this....

 1]firstly it accepts what a user wants to do that is whether he/she wants to ADD,DELETE,EDIT,SEARCH,DISPLAY WHOLE DATABSE